khaihc/Full-Stack-JavaScript-Developer-project2/README.md

 2. **Install Dependencies**
     Make sure you have Node.js and npm installed.
+Then run: `npm install` Use the command npm run db-migrate-up to execute `npm run db-migrate-up` and set up the database.
-Then run: `npm install` Use the command npm run watch to run the application in development mode.
+    Use the command npm run watch to run the application in development mode.
 This will start the app `npm run watch`, and you can use Postman to test the endpoints.

 3. **Set Up Environment Variables**